 - Request that the officer sign an inventory receipt for the materials with a specific list of all materials seized.

 - Provide all notes and records to the library’s legal counsel.
-If a library worker or volunteer is required to respond to a search warrant in the absence of the library director or a designated alternate, all materials should be turned over to the library director for coordination with legal counsel.
+If a library worker is required to respond to a search warrant in the absence of the library director or a designated alternate, all materials should be turned over to the library director for coordination with legal counsel.

 If an agent for the Federal Bureau of Investigation presents an order and informs you that the order is issued as part of a terrorism or espionage investigation and is subject to a “nondisclosure order” or “gag order” (FISA court orders or National Security Letters):